CEN3031-Essie/Essie/README.md

 environmental variables which is contained locally within your computer.
 Consult with the TA's about the best approach.
 The method provided here is a simple means of getting started quicker.

+Also, once your database is created, all users and forms can be created through the use of the app.
+However to get a list of approvers, you will have to input the datasets into a mongodb collection, either manually or through code implementation.

 ***
 ## Running Your Application